Transfer Learning on Multi-Dimensional Data: A Novel Approach to Neural Network-Based Surrogate Modeling: Methods

 Transfer learning is a well-explored strategy \cite{transfer_shao,transfer_weiss_survey_2016} based on the premise that the knowledge gained from training one model can be applied when training a new model, even if for a completely different task.
 This can translate to directly applying a pre-trained model to a new prediction task, or, more commonly, using the weights from pre-trained model layers to initialize those of a new model.
 Our approach falls into the second category.

-Specifically, we first train a low-fidelity model using the $(d-1)$-dimensional data, then use the resulting model to intialize a high-fidelity model trained on the $d$-dimensional data.
+Specifically, we first train a low-fidelity model using the $(d-1)$-dimensional data, then use the resulting model to initialize a high-fidelity model trained on the $d$-dimensional data.
 This provides a straightforward means of incorporating both sets of training data, such that the bulk of the training is performed on the more abundant low-fidelity data, while the high-fidelity data is used to refine the model predictions.

-We implement this transfer learning strategy by training in three phases, following the work of \cite{song_transfer_2022}.
+We implement this transfer learning strategy by training in three phases, building on the work of \cite{song_transfer_2022}.
 In Phase 1, we train a low-fidelity CNN surrogate exclusively on $(d-1)$-dimensional data.
-In Phase 2, we freeze all CNN weights excluding those in the last convolutional layer, and retrain this last layer using the $d$-dimensional data.
-Finally, in Phase 3, we unfreeze all weights, and retrain the entire network with the $d$-dimensional data.
-Since the weights in both Phase 2 and Phase 3 are initialized with the weights from the previous phase, this transfer learning strategy ultimately yields a high-fidelity surrogate model with far fewer high-fidelity training samples than would otherwise be required.
+In Phase 2, we freeze all CNN weights excluding those in the final convolutional layer, which we retrain using the $d$-dimensional data.
+Finally, in Phase 3, we unfreeze all weights and retrain the entire network with the $d$-dimensional data.
+By initializing the weights in Phases 2 and 3 with those from the previous phase, our training strategy enables the model to leverage earlier training and reduces the number of high-fidelity $d$-dimensional training samples ultimately required. .
+Figure \ref{fig:phases} illustrates the three training phases, highlighting the respective inputs and outputs for the model at each stage.